Best Ranger Beads for Pace Counting

 You can see our full list of review criteria below in the What to Look For section, with an explanation for each.

-We’re always looking for new and better equipment, so if you have pace counting beads that you swear by let us know down in the comments.
-We review most of our tested gear annually, so we can always get it in the next roundup round and see if it makes the cut and we can see if it will beat out our top picks.
+We’re always looking for new and better equipment, so if you have pace counting beads that you swear by, let us know down in the comments.
+We review most of our tested gear annually, so we can always get it in the next roundup and see if it makes the cut, and we can see if it will beat out our top picks.

 What to Look For